-Nina Dobrev, Glen Powell Dating: ‘The Vampire Diaries’ Star May Have Found A New Romance In ‘Scream Queens’ Actor
+Nina Dobrev, Glen Powell Dating: ‘The Vampire Diaries’ Star May Have Found A New Romance In ‘Scream Queens’ Actor [Rumor]

 A photo posted by Glen Powell (@glenpowell) on

-The evidence that Dobrev and Powell are dating are piling up and fans can’t wait to get the real scoop.
+The evidence that Dobrev and Powell are dating is seemingly piling up and fans can’t wait to get the real scoop.
 Neither of them confirmed the rumors, with representatives only saying that they are good friends.
 However, E!
 Online’s sources revealed that the two are actually in a relationship.

 One source told the publication that the Bulgarian-Canadian actress and the Texan-born actor have common friends and have been hanging out for a while now.
 The source added that Glen is into Nina and that she is his type.
 What’s cute is that both of them have met each other’s families.